JingboWanMath/JingboWanMath.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hi there, I'm Jingbo,
+title: "👋 Hi there, I'm Jingbo —
-who is passionate about Geometric Analysis and General Relativity!"
+a CNRS postdoctoral researcher passionate about Geometric Analysis and General Relativity"
 excerpt: "About me"
 author_profile: true
 redirect_from: